heldergg/webpymail/INSTALL.md

 The security can be tls, ssl or none.

-If you wish to have different configurations by server you will have to define these settings in the specific server configuration file that lives in `webpymail/webpymail/config/servers/<hostname>.conf`.
+If you wish to have different configurations by server you will have to define these settings in the specific server configuration file that lives in `webpymail/config/servers/<hostname>.conf`.
 Take a look at the next section for information about configuration file precedences.

+Gmail's imap SMTP server is defined in `webpymail/config/servers/imap.gmail.com.conf`.

   * Go to the webpymail django folder and create the database:

 ```
 $ cd webpymail
-$ python manage.py migrate
+$ python manage.py migrate --run-syncdb
 ```

   * Start Django's web server: